Tuesday, August 22, 2017

 After dropping OPP to his Buziga home at 2:00am, I too multi-tasked – opening a bottle of TML with my teeth, changing CDs, trying to pick up the phone up from the floor and all while driving.
 Naturally, I lost control and drove into a swamp where the ride began to sink.

-But the winner in all this has to be Billy The Goat.
-You see, Billy The Goat got the horn just as the herd was about to cross the highway near Wobulenzi.
-Rather than stifle the urge till he got across and then mount She Goat, guess what he did?
+But the winner in all this has to be Billy Goat.
+You see, Billy Goat got the horn just as the herd was about to cross the highway near Wobulenzi.
+Rather than stifle the urge till he got across the highway to mount She Goat, guess what he did?
 He multi-tasked and tried to mount her as they crossed the busy highway!
-So smug and aloof he had become that he didn’t notice the speeding fuel trailer which mowed him down and turned him into highway muchomo - much I guess, to Vendors delight.
+So smug and aloof he had become that he didn’t notice the speeding Fuso fuel trailer which mowed him down and turned him into highway muchomo - much to Vendors delight.

 There is, something about Soya in Bunga – a ribbon of little shops, a gas station – Haas, Woodland Supermarket but more import...